A kernel for the maximum agreement forest problem on multiple binary phylogenetic trees: Bounding the Number of Leaves in Each Tree

-\LEM{degree bound} also holds without change for rooted agreement forests.
-However \LEM{taxa bound} has to be adjusted, due to a technicalities specific to rooted trees.
-Consider, for example, a block $B$ where $T|B$ has $c$ cherries (here $T$ is an arbitrary tree from $\T$).
-For each such cherry $\{x,y\}$, then to avoid triggering the subtree reduction at least one tree $T \in \T$ has the property that some edge of $T$ not within $T[B]$ has an endpoint on the path from $x$ to $y$ in $T$.
-Hence, $\sum_{B} deg^T(B) \geq c$.
-If $\sum_{B} deg^T(B) = c$ then it is possible that $B$ has up to $r(2c-1)$ taxa.
-This is because a rooted binary tree on $c$ leaves has $2(c-1)$ edges (each of which can carry a $r$-chain) but also possibly an extra $r$-chain that feeds into the top of the tree.
-If the root of $T[B]$ coincides with the root of $T$ in every tree $T$ of the input, then this extra $r$-chain is not `paid for' by the degree function.
-However, this can only occur for at most one block $B$; other blocks can contain at most $r(2c-2)$ taxa.
+\LEM{taxa bound} also requires some adjustment.
+Consider a block $B$ of $\Fr$ where $T|B$ has $c\geq 1$ cherries (here $T$ is an arbitrary tree from $\T$). \stevenfinal{To avoid triggering the subtree reduction it must hold that, for each such cherry $\{x,y\}$, at least one tree $T \in \T$ has the property that some edge of $T$ not within $T[B]$ has its tail on the (undirected) path between $x$ and $y$ in $T$.} Hence, $\sum_{T} outdeg^T(B) \geq c$.
+If $\sum_{T} outdeg^T(B) = c$ then it is possible that $B$ has up to $r(2c-1)$ taxa.
+This is because a rooted binary tree on $c$ leaves has $2(c-1) = 2c-2$ edges, each of which can correspond to an $r$-chain, but $B$ can also have an extra $r$-chain that feeds into the top of the tree.
+This is summarized in the next lemma; note that the lemma only holds for non-singleton blocks, as $\sum_T outdeg^T(B) = 0$ for singleton blocks.
+See also Figure~\ref{fig:rootedlem}.